Charles Richardson (Royal Navy officer)

 Promoted to commander in July 1801, Richardson was given command of the en flute HMS Alligator.
 After the Napoleonic Wars began in 1803 he was sent to the Leeward Islands Station, where he captured three Dutch settlements in September.
 Richardson made a valuable contribution in the Battle of Suriname in the following year for which he was given command of HMS Centaur and promoted to post-captain.
 Leaving Centaur in 1805, at the start of the next year he received command of HMS Caesar.
 In Caesar Richardson fought at the battles of Les Sables-d'Olonne and the Basque Roads in 1809.
 He joined the Walcheren Campaign later in the year, where he took command of a naval brigade operating ashore.
 In 1810 he was given command of HMS Semiramis in the English Channel; cooperating with HMS Diana he fought an action against two French warships and a small convoy off the Gironde that was complimented by Spencer Perceval, the prime minister.

 Leaving Semiramis in 1815, Richardson's next command came in 1819 as captain of HMS Leander on the East Indies Station.
-He transferred to HMS Topaze in 1821 and sailed to China, where his crew killed two Chinese locals in self-defence.
+He transferred to HMS Topaze in 1821 and sailed to China, where his crew killed two Chinese locals in what they claimed was self-defence.
 The resulting diplomatic incident was settled at the start of the following year but caused such a strain on Richardson's health that he was invalided home in October 1822.
 This was his last service in the Royal Navy, but he continued to be rewarded, being nominated a Knight Commander of the Order of the Bath in 1841 and promoted to vice-admiral in 1847.
 He died of influenza at his home at Painsthorpe in 1850.

 Early life

 Charles Richardson was probably born at Barker Hill in the parish of Shap, in Westmorland, England.
 He was baptized on 10 March 1769.
-Until the age of fifteen Richardson was educated at the village of Bampton.
+Until the age of fifteen, Richardson was educated at the village of Bampton.
 While little is recorded of Richardson's family, he was related to Sir Francis Wood of Yorkshire.
 Richardson's father, whose name is not recorded, was an officer in the Royal Navy.
 He was killed at the Battle of Trincomalee in 1782 and buried at Fort St. George, an area in which his son would serve in later years.